AEADataEditor/aea-de-guidance/Requested_information.md

 - to also make programs that create the analysis data ("cleaning programs") available

 ## Citing Data and Code
+All data should be cited, as per [AEA guidelines](https://www.aeaweb.org/journals/policies/sample-references).
 For a discussion with some suggestions, see [Data_citation_guidance](Data_citation_guidance.md).

 ## Data